Chapter 2: Safety and Traffic, Section 1: Safety

 - Remove all Caltrans employees from the hazardous exposure.

-- If the contractor complies, document the incident in the project’s safety audit with appropriate references in Form CEM-4501, “Resident Engineer’s Daily Report.”
+- If the contractor complies, document the incident in the project’s safety review report with appropriate references in Form CEM-0606, “Construction Safety Checklists,” and either Form CEM-4501 “Resident Engineer’s Daily Report Asst.
+Resident Engineer’s Daily Report,” or Form CEM-4601, “Assistant Resident Engineer’s Daily Report.”
 Document the unsafe work condition, discussions with the contractor, and how and when the unsafe condition was corrected.

 - If the contractor does not comply, temporarily suspend the affected operation.
 Confirm the suspension order in writing to the contractor.

 Whenever it is necessary to suspend a contractor’s operation, notify the CSC, resident engineer, and the construction engineer of the hazardous condition and the actions taken.
-Verify that all contractual remedies to address the contractor’s safety issues have been exhausted and documentation fully prepared and filed before considering notifying Cal/OSHA.
+Verify that all contractual remedies to address the contractor’s safety issues have been exhausted and documentation is fully prepared and filed before considering notifying Cal/OSHA.
 Involve the CSC as a checker in the process to verify nothing was overlooked.
 Get permission from the construction manager before calling Cal/OSHA.
 These actions will limit potential multi-employer liability against Caltrans.
 Notify the Division of Construction safety engineer about the actions taken.
-Place safety audits, including all details leading up to the suspension and copies of orders, in Category 6, “Safety,” of the contract files.
+Place the safety review report, including all details leading to the suspension, and copies of orders in Category 6, “Safety,” of the contract files.

 - Advise the contractor orally of the condition and the need for timely correction.
 If appropriate, set a compliance deadline.

 - Remove all Caltrans and consultant employees from the hazardous exposure.